hanecak/viz-data_catalog_stats-dataset_count-sk_comparison/README.md

 # TODO

+- tip with catalog name if mouse hovers over line, possibly with also a data and value of nearest point
+- selected datacatalogs in URI, to allow deep-linking and sharing of custom selections
-- move caption to the right, like in https://bl.ocks.org/mbostock/3884955
+- maybe move caption to the right, like in https://bl.ocks.org/mbostock/3884955
 - ...